1. Home

 A few tips

-Remember: if you don’t remember having a password for your Teamup Calendar, you may be trying to access your calendar through the login page, instead of using your calendar link.
+Remember: if you don’t remember having a password for your Teamup Calendar, you may be trying to access your calendar through the account user login page, instead of using your calendar link.

 This can be confusing.
 Here’s some help: